Palmdale Regional Airport: World War II

 In 1940, Palmdale Army Airfield was activated as a United States Army Air Corps (later Air Forces) airfield for use as an emergency landing strip and for B-25 Mitchell medium bomber support training during World War II.
 It was one of many intermediate fields that were used as auxiliary fields or emergency landing fields by the AAF during World War II.
 Their dispersion along the air routes, their infrequent use, and their U.S. government ownership made them ideal for use by military aircraft.
 It acted as a sub-base for Muroc Army Airfield and Hammer Army Airfield.

 Postwar use

 Palmdale Army Airfield was declared a surplus facility in 1946 and was purchased by Los Angeles County for use as a municipal airport.
 The outbreak of the Korean War in 1950 caused the Air Force to reactivate the property for use in final assembly and flight testing of military jet aircraft.

 Both the Air Force and its aircraft contractors needed a location away from major population centers - due to sonic booms, other noises and security concerns - but close enough to the major centers of aircraft design and production, while having excellent flying weather the year around.
 The land that became Plant 42 fit these criteria.
 Consequently, the Air Force agreed to purchase the land from Los Angeles County in 1951.

 Lockheed assembled 250 new TriStar wide body jetliners at their manufacturing plant located at the airport from 1968 to 1984.
+The first L-1011 TriStars entered service with both Trans World Airlines and Eastern Air Lines in 1972.